A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Label-free Coreset Selection

 where $p(y | \mathbf{z}_i)$ is estimated using a clustering algorithm such as teacher ensemble-weighted mutual information \cite{adaloglou2023exploring}.
 Once pseudo-labels are assigned, ELFS estimates training dynamics metrics, such as forgetting events, gradient norms, and sample sensitivity.

-The whole procedure is visualized in \autoref{fig:ELFS}.
+The whole procedure is visualized in \autoref{fig:ELFS}, namely first applying deep clustering and then classical coreset selection methods afterward.
 By leveraging pseudo-labels, it mimics training-informed, well-known coreset selection methods (e.g., forgetting events, gradient norms) without explicit supervision.
 However, the effectiveness of ELFS is highly dependent on how well the clustering algorithm assigns pseudo-labels.
 This problem becomes pronounced in high-dimensional embeddings, where feature separability is challenging, leading to poor clustering performance.